hpiwowar/citation11k/analysis/stats_knit_.md

 ## ToDo

+* cite the nature arrayexpress one  Reuse of public genome-wide gene expression data.   <!--rinline citep(biblio["rung2013reuse-o"])-->
+* cite the ubc one from 2007 palis lab?
+Wan Sharing and reusing gene expression profiling data in neuroscience.    <!--rinline citep(biblio["wan2007sharing"])-->
+* cite the microarray reuse one Usage Patterns of Open Genomic Data  xia2012usage-p  <!--rinline citep(biblio["mooney2012the-ana"])-->
+* cite the tracking 1000 paper to say x is probably a small percentage?    <!--rinline citep(biblio["piwowar2011beginni"])-->
-* cite this one too?  https://mail-attachment.googleusercontent.com/attachment/u/0/?ui=2&ik=205fd337cf&view=att&th=13d179723f28b727&attid=0.1&disp=inline&realattid=f_hdncatyy0&safe=1&zw&saduie=AG9B_P9p0uhmDzT1RdBXS3fP_03I&sadet=1361916486480&sads=qJfeblz39THtmt_2roiWtDYJAbM
+* maybe cite this one too?  https://mail-attachment.googleusercontent.com/attachment/u/0/?ui=2&ik=205fd337cf&view=att&th=13d179723f28b727&attid=0.1&disp=inline&realattid=f_hdncatyy0&safe=1&zw&saduie=AG9B_P9p0uhmDzT1RdBXS3fP_03I&sadet=1361916486480&sads=qJfeblz39THtmt_2roiWtDYJAbM  <!--rinline citep(biblio["rolland2013beyond-"])-->
-* add citation to author-ity directly
-* fix citations to (H. A. Piwowar, 2011)

 ## Before submitting

-* check length of abstract
 * fix tables in word format
 * remove funny {} from titles in references section?  by replacing {{ and }}, in bib

-## Supplementary material
+* go through the four piwowar 2011 and differentiate with a-d

+## Supplemental Article S1

-###Validation of automated method of detecting data availability
+###Validating the automated method of detecting data availability

 Our method of identifying which articles create gene expression microarray data made a nontrivial number of errors: about 10% of the articles it identified as creating gene expression microarray data do not in fact create gene expression datasets [cite].